Hair (musical): Pacifism and environmentalism

-The theme of opposition to the war that pervades the show is unified by the plot thread that progresses through the book – Claude's moral dilemma over whether to burn his draft card.
+The opposition to the war that pervades the show is unified by the plot thread that progresses through the book—Claude's moral dilemma over whether to burn his draft card.
 Pacifism is explored throughout the extended trip sequence in Act 2.
-The lyrics to "Three-Five-Zero-Zero", which is sung during that sequence, evoke the horrors of war ("ripped open by metal explosion").
-The song is based on Allen Ginsberg's 1966 poem, "Wichita Vortex Sutra".
-In the poem, General Maxwell Taylor proudly reports to the press the number of enemy soldiers killed in one month, repeating it digit by digit, for effect: "Three-Five-Zero-Zero."
-The song begins with images of death and dying and turns into a manic dance number, echoing Maxwell's glee at reporting the enemy casualties, as the tribe chants "Take weapons up and begin to kill".
-The song also includes the repeated phrase "Prisoners in niggertown/ It's a dirty little war".
+The lyrics to "Three-Five-Zero-Zero", sung during that sequence, evoke the horrors of war ("ripped open by metal explosion").
+The song is based on Allen Ginsberg's 1966 poem "Wichita Vortex Sutra", in which General Maxwell D. Taylor proudly reports to the press the number of enemy soldiers killed in one month, repeating it digit by digit for effect: "Three-Five-Zero-Zero".
+The song begins with images of death and dying and turns into a manic dance number, echoing Maxwell's glee at reporting the enemy casualties.
+The song also raises the issue of the disproportionate loss and disparate treatment of black servicemen in "decorations, promotion and duty assignments" in the Vietnam War, with the repeated phrase "Prisoners in niggertown/ It's a dirty little war".

 "Don't Put It Down" satirizes the unexamined patriotism of people who are "crazy for the American flag".
 "Be In (Hare Krishna)" praises the peace movement and events like the San Francisco and Central Park Be-Ins.
 Throughout the show, the tribe chants popular protest slogans like "What do we want?
-Peace! – When do we want it?
+Peace!
+When do we want it?
 Now!" and "Do not enter the induction center".
-The upbeat song, "Let the Sun Shine In", is a call to action, to reject the darkness of war and change the world for the better.
+The upbeat "Let the Sun Shine In" is a call to action, to reject the darkness of war and change the world for the better.

-Hair also aims its satire at the pollution caused by civilization.
-Jeanie appears from a trap door in the stage wearing a gas mask and then sings the song "Air": "Welcome, sulfur dioxide.
+Hair also satirizes pollution.
+Jeanie appears wearing a gas mask and sings the song "Air": "Welcome, sulfur dioxide.
 Hello carbon monoxide.
-The air ... is everywhere".
-She suggests that pollution will eventually kill her, "vapor and fume at the stone of my tomb, breathing like a sullen perfume".
-In a comic, pro-green vein, when Woof introduces himself, he explains that he "grows things" like "beets, and corn ... and sweet peas" and that he "loves the flowers and the fuzz and the trees".
+The air ... is everywhere", suggesting that pollution will eventually kill her: "vapor and fume at the stone of my tomb, breathing like a sullen perfume".
+In a comic, pro-green vein, Woof introduces himself by explaining that he "grows things", and Berger weaves nature imagery into the title song.